rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ### Test the WIFI connection
 To check that the WiFi connection has been established correctly type type in: `ifconfig wlan0` to see the IP address
 ![Image](https://github.com/user-attachments/assets/748777c5-0e88-4cd4-8c2e-074695c4cb0c)
-Next give the RasPi a static IP adress in your Router (e.g. in the DHCP settings-menu make a IP reservation) and Reboot the RasPi `sudo reboot` and check the IP again.
+Next; give the RasPi a static IP adress in your Router (e.g. in the DHCP settings-menu make a IP reservation) and Reboot the RasPi `sudo reboot` and check the IP again.
 Now you can access the RasPi wireless by any SSH client can be used such as [PuTTY](https://www.putty.org/) on Windows

 ## Commissioning of the Climbing wall
 To put the Climbing Wall in operation: